Social Studies – Grade 6 Close this window

 Host: Internet Modern History Sourcebook

-Description: The Web site contains an article with background information about the Iroquois Confederacy and a version of the original constitution.
+Description: This website contains an article with background information about the Iroquois Confederacy and a version of the original constitution.

 Navigation Tips: Scroll down to read the text.